SWTST/data_learning_journey/notes/sql-notes/Lecture-20-21-22-mssql-tools.md

 - New Query / Query Parsing / Execution / Results and Execution plans.
 - Monitor SQL server using Activity Monitor / sp_who2 & sp_whoisactive / SQL Logs
 - DBA Admin tasks (Backup / Logins / Jobs / Maintenance plans)

+**Execution plans**

+You can view execution plans for queries by enabling them via the 'include actual execution plan' button in SSMS when running a query.
+You can then optimise your query using this plan.
+Another option is the 'estimated execution plan' which generates a plan without running the query.

+Also, with 'View > Object explorer details' You can see table level information like 'data used' and 'Row count' in a spreadsheet-style format.